The Laboratorium (3d ser.)

 There is, of course, a problem with this.
 For the Romans, that is.
 There are about eight million problems for us as modern Western readers with an ingrained sense of individual self and inalienable personal human rights.
 The problems for the Romans was simpler: once you’ve seen one guy get stabbed or hung or burnt or eaten by a leopard, you’ve basically seen them all.
 One stabbing is the same as the next.
 Burnings are barely distinguishable from one another.
 Animals are a bit unpredictable, but eventually they’re gonna eat the guy’s face and, you know, I already saw that on a mosaic the other day at my mate’s house. …

 Roman sources only show public executions as being either very boring or very spectacular.
-They were either mundane, everyday crucifixions and behadings or wildly exhilarating theatrical displays praised for their stagecraft.
+They were either mundane, everyday crucifixions and beheadings or wildly exhilarating theatrical displays praised for their stagecraft.
 What a modern reader never sees is any writer wrestling with the extraordinarily cavalier approach to human life.

 — Emma Southon, A Fatal Thing Happened on the Way to the Forum: Murder in Ancient Rome 280–81, 288 (2021)